alfa-m/artifical-intelligence/README.md

 # Artificial Intelligence

-Repository of artificial intelligence techniques.
+Repository of artificial intelligence techniques

 ## List of techniques